Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Characteristics of order PDEs

-Now we can come back to the direction $\w$ defined by \eqref{eq.char.dir} and notice that it lies in $L_{\overline{m}^2}$, and also provide an intrinsic way to check whether $\w$ is characteristic or not.
-Indeed, in view of the fundamental isomorphism \eqref{isoFond}, one can regard the cube $\w^{\otimes 3}$ of $\w$ as a tangent vector to the fibre $M^{(2)}_{\overline{m}^2}$, and equation \eqref{characteristic} tells precisely when $\w^{\otimes 3}$ belongs to the sub--space $V_{\overline{m}^2}\E=T_{\overline{m}^2}\E_{\overline{m}^1}$ (see \eqref{eqDefVertTangSpace}), up to a line--hyperplane duality (see also Remark \ref{RemarcoFondamentale}).
+Now we can come back to the direction $\w$ def\/ined by~\eqref{eq.char.dir} and notice that it lies in $L_{\overline{m}^2}$, and also provide an intrinsic way to check whether $\w$ is characteristic or not.
+Indeed, in view of the fundamental isomorphism~\eqref{isoFond}, one can regard the cube $\w^{\otimes 3}$ of $\w$ as a tangent vector to the f\/ibre $M^{(2)}_{\overline{m}^2}$, and equation~\eqref{characteristic} tells precisely when $\w^{\otimes 3}$ belongs to the sub-space $V_{\overline{m}^2}\E=T_{\overline{m}^2}\E_{\overline{m}^1}$ (see~\eqref{eqDefVertTangSpace}), up to a line-hyperplane duality (see also Remark~\ref{RemarcoFondamentale}).
 In other words, the set of characteristic lines